Deborah Brown

-Deborah Brown HRUA (born 27 September 1927) is a Northern Irish sculptor.
-She is well known in Ireland for her pioneering exploration of the medium of fibre glass in the 1960s and has established herself as one of the country's leading sculptors, achieving extensive international acclaim.
+Deborah Brown (27 September 1927 – 8 April 2023) was a Northern Irish sculptor.
+She is well known in Ireland for her pioneering exploration of the medium of fibre glass in the 1960s and established herself as one of the country's leading sculptors, achieving extensive international acclaim.

 Early life

-Born in Belfast, Northern Ireland, Brown was an only child who became fascinated with nature during childhood years spent in Cushendun in the Glens of Antrim.
-Brown's grandmother is credited with encouraging her artwork and supplying her with paints and materials from a young age.
-In 1934 her family moved to Cushendun into a house designed by Tom Henry, the brother of the painter Paul Henry.
-Brown credits her Mother for instilling in her a love of animals, and along with the rural life of picking potatoes, cutting hay and turf, left an indelible mark on her work.
+Deborah Brown was born in Belfast, Northern Ireland on 27 September 1927.
+Brown was an only child who became fascinated with nature during childhood years spent in Cushendun in the Glens of Antrim.
+Her grandmother is credited with encouraging her artwork and supplying her with paints and materials from a young age.
+In 1934, her family moved to Cushendun into a house designed by Tom Henry, the brother of the painter Paul Henry.
+Brown credited her Mother for instilling in her a love of animals, and along with the rural life of picking potatoes, cutting hay and turf, left an indelible mark on her work.

 Education

 Brown had her first informal art lessons from James Humbert Craig who lived locally.
 Brown was initially educated at Belfast Royal Academy and towards the end of the war she studied at Richmond Lodge School after the family had returned to Belfast.
-She also received private lessons at Sydney Smith's studio in Belfast in 1944-45 when she was still at school.
+She also received private lessons at Sydney Smith's studio in Belfast in 1944–45 when she was still at school.
 In preparation for attending art college, Brown was instructed in art-history by James McCord.

 Brown studied landscape painting at Belfast College of Art in 1946 under Romeo Toogood and Newton Penprase before enrolling at the National College of Art and Design in Dublin in 1947, to study painting for three years.
 In Dublin she studied under Sean Keating, Maurice MacGonigal, Lucy Charles, and Professor Herkner who taught sculpture, and in addition she attended the National University under Françoise Henry to learn art-history.
-Brown joined a group with artist and musician Michael Morrow and friends, where she played base viol, having been classically trained in piano and cello at a young age.
+Brown joined a group with artist and musician Michael Morrow and friends, where she played bass viol, having been classically trained in piano and cello at a young age.
 After three years studying in Dublin she continued her studies in Paris, where she became interested in the primary colours of European Modernism.
 Brown stayed in Paris for three months lodging with a French family.
 She visited the Jeu de Paume and the Louvre, and became acquainted with the work of Picasso, Giacometti, Matisse and de Staël amongst many others.

 As a student she was a frequent visitor to the Irish Exhibition of Living Art, the Hugh Lane Municipal Gallery, the National Gallery and Victor Waddington's gallery.
 Brown's abstract paintings were heavily influenced by the works of Mark Rothko, Jackson Pollock, Antoni Tàpies, Lucio Fontana and William Scott.